Sein-Jang/Relation_Network/README.md

 Tensorflow Implementation of Relation Network

 ## Descriptions
 The purpose of this project is aimed to understand Relation Network for my personal research.
 First of all, I'll implement **Relation Network** proposed in the paper [A Simple Neural Network Module for Relational Reasoning](https://arxiv.org/abs/1706.01427).
-Next, implement **Wild Relation Network** proposed in the paper [Measuring Abstract Reasoning in Neural Networks](http://proceedings.mlr.press/v80/santoro18a.html).

 ### Relation Network ?